reimagined/resolve/docs/read-side.md

 ### Query a Custom Read Model

-Querying a Custom Read Model is similar to querying regular Read Models, but the structure of resolvers and their arguments is not determinate.
+Querying a Custom Read Model is similar to querying regular a Read Model, but the structure of resolvers and their arguments is not determinate.
 Custom Read Models receive the `resolveName` and `resolveArgs` as-is, and can perform custom actions in response.
+S